mykeydoesotwork/dragon-bookmark-manager/README.md

 ## Options
 ![theme dark light](/public/images/help/theme-dark-light.png)
-Light or Dark Mode: The dark theme uses a black background with brown, red, and yellow borders.
-The light theme uses a grey background with the same borders.
+Blue, red, and green dark themes, and light blue light theme.

+Tab preview which uses iframes can be turned off.

 Default column, row, and startup hide/show options for "Bookmarks Bar" and "Other Bookmarks" folder can be set in the extension options.